Why do plants make fruit?

 - The next structure is the stamen, consisting of the stalk-like filament that holds up the anther, or pollen sac.
-The pollen is the male gametophyte.
+The pollen, which is found at the top of the stamen, is the male gametophyte.

 - At the very center is the carpel, which is divided into three different parts: (1) the sticky stigma, where the pollen lands, (2) the tube of the style, and (3) the large, bottom part, known as the ovary.

 The ovary holds the ovules, the female gametophytes.
 When the ovules are fertilized, the ovule becomes the seed and the ovary becomes the fruit.